cfrg/draft-irtf-cfrg-hash-to-curve/draft-irtf-cfrg-hash-to-curve.md

 function that conforms to the requirements given in {{hashtofield-expand}}.
-In addition, it MUST use a domain separation tag constructed as described in {{domain-separation}}, and all domain separation recommendations given in {{security-considerations-domain-separation}} apply when implementing protocols that use hash\_to\_ristretto255.
+In addition, it MUST use a domain separation tag constructed as described in {{domain-separation}}, and all domain separation recommendations given in {{security-considerations-domain-separation-expmsg-var}} apply when implementing protocols that use hash\_to\_ristretto255.

 ~~~ pseudocode